workflowhub-eu/about/Registering-a-workflow-with-a-diagram-and-abstract-CWL.md

 - **Description**: If a CWL (abstract) file is given, the description will be parsed automatically out of the `doc` attribute.
 In any other case this field can be used to write some documentation that will be showed on the workflow page.

+- **Maturity**: This field can be used to specify in which maturity state the workflow is.
+The two available options are *work-in-progress* and *stable*.

 - **Projects\***: Every workflow registration is linked to one or more projects.
 If you can not select the correct project, please go to [Joining a project](../How-to-join-a-project).

 - **License**: The standard license is [Apache Software License 2.0](https://opensource.org/licenses/Apache-2.0).
-If you did not make the workflow yourself, be sure that the license corresponds to the license where you took the workflow from (for example [github licenses](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) )
+If you did not make the workflow yourself, be sure that the license corresponds to the license where you took the workflow from (for example [github licenses](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) ).

 - **Sharing**: Specify who can view the summary, get access to the content, and edit the Workflow.
 This is possibly already filled in according to the selected project.